DinoHub-SubT/dsta_deploy/docs/install-workspaces.md

     - You must manually clone the submodules.

-- You must decide which *submodule level groups* to clone.
+- You must decide which *submodule level* to clone.

-- Some submodule have user permission restrictions.
+- Some submodules have user permission restrictions.
     - You do not need to clone these repositories, unless you are doing active development on them.
-    - Please notifier the maintainer to give you permission to access the restricted repositories.
+    - **If you need these repos, please notifier the maintainer to give you permission to access the restricted repositories.**

 **List of restricted permission repositories:**

-    ugv/slam/laser_odometry

-- If you have any errors cloning the submodules, notify the maintainer.
+- `ugv/slam/laser_odometry`
+- `ugv/slam/online_pose_graph`

 ### Required submodules

 These are the required submodules that must be cloned by every user.

-Please perform the following:

 **Clone the operations submodules**